abacusmodeling/abacus-develop/docs/input-main.md

 - **Descrption**: If set to a natural number, a Cardinal B-spline interpolation will be used to calculate Structure Factor. `nbspline` represents the order of B-spline basis and larger one can get more accurate results but cost more.
     It is turned off by default.
 - **Default**: -1

+#### kspacing

+- **Type**: double
+- **Descrption**: Set the smallest allowed spacing between k points, unit in 1/bohr.
+It should be larger than 0.0, and suggest smaller than 0.25.
+When you have set this value > 0.0, then the KPT file is unneccessary, and the number of K points nk_i = max(1,int(|b_i|/KSPACING)+1), where b_i is the reciprocal lattice vector.
+The default value 0.0 means that ABACUS will read the applied KPT file.
+Notice: if gamma_only is set to be true, kspacing is invalid.
+- **Default**: 0.0

 ### Variables related to input files